thelukester92/swift-engine/README.md

 # Todo

-* [ ] Fix first frame so that it doesn't display nonpositioned entities
-* [ ] Create a camera system
 * [x] Reimplement tile system.
+* [ ] Reimplement .tmx file format support.
+* [ ] Fix first frame so that it doesn't display nonpositioned entities.
+* [ ] Create a camera system.
 * [ ] Reimplement player input system.
 * [ ] Reimplement Lua support.
-* [ ] Stop sprites from fetching a new texture every frame if the texture isn't changing
+* [ ] Stop sprites from fetching a new texture every frame if the texture isn't changing.
-* [ ] Sprites may not always need states (i.e. tiles only have one frame always)
+* [ ] Don't force sprites to have states (when only a single frame is needed).